pro-coder-devshekhar/VIT-Forum/README.md

 # VIT-Forum
-Forum App for VIT Students.
-React.js + Firebase.
+Forum App for VIT Students 2.0.

-Project Started on : 02-02-2022 9:33 AM
+Frontend: React.js
+Backend: MongoDB, Express.js, Node.js + FireBase for Google Auth

 TO-DOs:
-- [x] Create Github Repo.
-- [x] create-react-app
+- [x] separate branch-Full Stack.
-- [x] set up firebase
+- [x] Frontend.
-- [x] complete the basic frontend part.
+- [x] Backend.
-- [x] firestore setup.
+- [x] Integrate Frontend and Backend.
 - [x] Google Auth restricted to vitstudent.ac.in
-- [x] Host on Netlify
+- [ ] Host on Netlify as new site
-- [x] Add Contributors Section in Readme
-- [x] Netlify: Continuos Integration with Github Repo.

-Branched to React+FireBase.
+- [ ] Dockerize the app
+- [ ] Deploy on cloud.
+- [ ] Use Context API
+- [ ] Version 2
+- [ ] Use JWT
+- [ ] Create Separate Components
+- [ ] Documentation.

+Feature Update Ideas
+- [ ] Make the UI nicer:similar to combination of WhatsApp group chat and MS Teams direct message.
+- [ ] Ability to categorize the message like : Doubt, Suggestion, Advice, Etc
+- [ ] Ability to send reply to an earlier message.
+- [ ] Create a PWA
+- [ ] Notifications
+- [ ] Direct Message
+- [ ] Report a Message.
+- [ ] Ban a user if Report count > some number 🤔.

 # Contributors
 <a href="https://github.com/ManishS6/VIT-Forum/graphs/contributors">